HarshaVardhanJ/docker_files/pwndrop/README.md

+From Pwndrop's GitHub page

+> pwndrop is a self-deployable file hosting service for sending out red teaming payloads or securely sharing your private files over HTTP and WebDAV.

+For more information, please visit the software author's(Kuba Gretzky) [GitHub page](https://github.com/kgretzky/pwndrop).

 In case you find this image to be useful, please consider clicking the link below to say thanks!
 Thank you.
 [![saythanks](https://img.shields.io/badge/say-thanks-ff69b4.svg)](https://saythanks.io/to/vardhanharshaj%40gmail.com)